 !
 Use of the TCA is restricted to operators capable of understanding one of the languages presented in this manual, as stated by agreement between TE Technology, Inc. and the Purchaser.
+The originating language of this manual is English.

 !
 The TCA is intended to be operated in a light industrial environment only.